 Most mortgage borrowers get an FHA, VA, or a conventional loan.

 Conventional loans aren't insured or guaranteed by the federal government.
 So, unlike federally insured loans, conventional loans carry no guarantees for the lender if you fail to repay the loan.
-(Learn more about the difference between conventional, FHA, and VA loans.)
+(Learn more about the differences between conventional, FHA, and VA loans.)

 Homebuyers sometimes think that if a lender pre-qualifies them for a mortgage loan, they've been pre-approved for a home loan.
 But the terms "pre-qualified" and "pre-approved" have very different definitions.